Table of Contents

 2) Prioritising the Product Backlog

 The product backlog is a list of things the team needs to do.
-The Product Owner decides which items are most important.
+The Scrum Product Owner decides which items are most important.
 They move the most important ones to the top of the list.
 This helps the team work on the things that need to be delivered first, which saves time and brings value faster.

 3) Overview of Development Stages

-While the Product Owner doesn't oversee every development stage, they should stay informed and involved throughout key phases - planning, building, testing, and releasing.
+While the Scrum Product Owner doesn't oversee every development stage, they should stay informed and involved throughout key phases - planning, building, testing, and releasing.
 This helps ensure alignment with the product vision and supports effective communication with the team and stakeholders.

 4) Managing Communication